Cockapoo Advice guide (Before you buy)

 Start training and socializing the Cockapoo pup as soon as he gets home.

-Fortunately, this should not be difficult as the Poodle and Cocker Spaniel are intelligent and eager to please, traits the Spoodle inherits.
+Fortunately, this should not be difficult as both the Poodle and Cocker Spaniel are intelligent and eager to please, traits that the Spoodle inherits.

 Reinforce desired behavior, and stay calm but use a firm tone during training.
 Let the dog learn to associate good behavior with positive rewards.

-Ignore some minor undesired behaviors but address others before they get out of control.
-Also, avoid shouting or punishment, which may do more harm than good.
+Ignore some of the minor undesired behaviors but address others before they get out of control.
+Also, avoid shouting or punishment as this may do more harm than good.

-Give preference to potty, house, crate, and obedience training when your pup gets home and slowly builds up the difficulty.
+Give preference to potty, house, crate, and obedience training when your pup gets home and slowly build up the difficulty from here.

-If your Cockapoo is Barking a lot learn how to stop and train it.
-A well-socialized and trained pup will prevent undesired behaviors such as biting and barking from developing or getting out of hand.
+A well-socialized and trained pup will prevent undesired behaviors such as biting, barking from developing, or getting out of hand.

 Health Concerns